aer0ss/aerofs/docker/hpc/hpc-reverse-proxy/root/test_certs/README.md

-This folder contains the cert & key for '*.sycfs.com'
+This folder contains the cert & key for '*.syncfs.com'

 The cert has been copied from system-tests/bunker/setup/root/setup.yml

-Use the `setup-local-env.sh` script to configure hpc-reverse-proxy so that it uses this cert
+Use the `setup-local-env` script to configure hpc-reverse-proxy so that it uses this cert.